Some links may be affiliate links. We may get paid if you buy something or take an action after clicking one of these.

 Rad Power Bikes has developed the RadMission 1 in two different frame styles, a Mid-Step, and a High-Step frame.
 A wide range of riders can fit on the RadMission 1 comfortably because of the two frame sizes.
 The Mid-Step fits those who are 5’2″ – 6’2″, and the High-Step fits those who are 5’10” to 6 ‘4″ With plenty of color options and optional accessories, we are confident that there’s a RadMission 1 setup perfect for you.

-Our bottom line RadMission 1 review: Great customer service from Rad Power Bikes, a killer price point just above $1,000, and stable performance make the RadMission 1 a great option if you’re looking for a commuter ebike on a budget.
+Our bottom line RadMission 1 review: We’ve come to expect great customer service from other Rad Power Bikes we’ve reviewed, and at a killer price point just above $1,000, and stable performance make the RadMission 1 a great option if you’re looking for a commuter ebike on a budget.

 eBike Category: Commuter